sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-sapui5-app/cp-portal-cloud-foundry-sapui5-app.md

 You can now integrate this app with your Portal site and add it to the `Launchpad` page or to a page that you've designed yourself.
 We will add the `Candidates` app to the `Launchpad` page in our site.

 To make the app visible in the `Launchpad` page, you need to assign it to a group.
 You also need to assign the app to a role.
-This is exactly what we are going to do in the next two steps.
+This is exactly what you're going to do in the next two steps.

 [DONE]
 [ACCORDION-END]